bttobi/bttobi/README.md

 # 🖥️ Bartosz Tobiński

 ### 👤 Who am I?
-<p align="justify">I'm a full-time ICT student at Poznań University of Technology and a front-end developer.</p>
+<p align="justify">I'm a full-time ICT student at Poznań University of Technology and a front-end developer.
+Currently working at GSK as an IT Automation Trainee.</p>

 #